 Goal 1: Measure a specific experience point.

-CSAT can provide a lot of insights around how well your brand met expectations at key parts of the customer journey, such as a purchase, transaction, support call, etc.
+CSAT can provide a lot of insights around how well your brand met expectations at key parts of the customer journey, such as a purchase, onboarding, transaction, support call, etc.

 This type of specific interaction is often measured and included in Customer Experience Management.
 The CSAT score can be used to both address issues with an individual customer and in the overall Voice of the Customer (VoC) program at your organization.